Take Legal Action Against Negligent Care Facilities With Help From Our Huntington Nursing Home Abuse Lawyers

 Elder Abuse Is More Common Than You Know

 As the 25 VA facilities have proven, nursing home abuse has been a long-standing issue that is more common than most people realize.
-It is difficult to know exactly how many elderly individuals are affected every year because many victims are too weak, sickly, or scared to warn someone that they’re being mistreated.
+It is difficult to know exactly how many elderly individuals are affected every year because many of them are too weak, sickly, or scared to warn someone that they’re being mistreated.
 In fact, it has been estimated that only 1 out of every 14 cases of elder abuse ever reach authorities.

 If you have any reason to believe that your loved one is being mistreated, please don’t hesitate to notify the proper authorities.
 Waiting to take action can subject your loved one and other elderly patients to further abuse.